Tuition and Instructional Fees

 - Reviews factors relevant to tuition levels at the University and proposals from Faculties

-- Provides advice, analysis and documentation regarding proposed tuition levels and the introduction of new non-standard tuition rates
+- Working with the Office of Institutional Research, provides advice, analysis and documentation regarding proposed tuition levels and the introduction of new standard and non-standard tuition rates

 Faculty or Unit

-- Submits proposals for non-standard tuition fees to the Provost and Vice-President (Academic)
+- Submits proposals for standard and non-standard tuition fees, and fees for credit course travel or materials fees, to the Provost and Vice-President (Academic)

 Consequences for Noncompliance